Early Life and Education

 Philanthropy

 Friedland is known for his philanthropic work, particularly in education and healthcare.
-He established the Friedland Foundation to support various charitable initiatives.
+He established the Friedland Foundation, which supports various charitable initiatives.